Coneriys/apache4/docs/content/user-guides/docker-compose/acme-dns/index.md

 ---
-title: "Traefik Docker DNS Challenge Documentation"
+title: "apache4 Docker DNS Challenge Documentation"
-description: "Learn how to create a certificate with the Let's Encrypt DNS challenge to use HTTPS on a Service exposed with Traefik Proxy.
+description: "Learn how to create a certificate with the Let's Encrypt DNS challenge to use HTTPS on a Service exposed with apache4 Proxy.
 Read the technical documentation."
 ---

 # Docker-compose with Let's Encrypt: DNS Challenge

-This guide aims to demonstrate how to create a certificate with the Let's Encrypt DNS challenge to use https on a simple service exposed with Traefik.
+This guide aims to demonstrate how to create a certificate with the Let's Encrypt DNS challenge to use https on a simple service exposed with apache4.
 Please also read the [basic example](../basic-example/) for details on how to expose such a service.

 ## Prerequisite